West Texas Adventure 2019

 "I have nothing but questions," I said with a smile.
 "We have never been to Guadalupe Mountains before.
 We would like to do a day hike.
 Do you have a hike that can be done in 4 or 5 hours?"

-She showed us several different trails that were in the lower altitudes, where it would be less windy than climbing the 8.5 hour trail to Guadalupe Peak.
-We picked a moderate 4.2 mile out-and-back hike to Devil's Hall.
+She showed us several trails in the lower altitudes that would be less windy than the 8.5-hour trail to Guadalupe Peak.
+We picked a moderate 4.2-mile out-and-back hike to Devil's Hall.

 Devil's Hall Trail

-The first mile of the trail was easy, gentle changes in elevation, with fantastic mountain views along the way.
-The second mile, however, was very rough and slow along an undefined trail through the middle of a dry creek bed.
-We had to plan each step as we progressed slowly up the jagged trail.
+The first mile of the trail was easy, with gentle elevation changes and fantastic mountain views along the way.
+The second mile, however, was very rough and slow, along an undefined path through the middle of a dry creek bed.
+We had to plan each step as we progressed slowly up the rugged trail.

-After the long hike back to the trail head, we ate energy bars and potato chips for a snack (more poor meal planning), and then traveled back to Van Horn for more substantial food.
-We gassed up and ate burgers in Van Horn, before making our way back to Davis Mountains State Park.
-We arrived around 5pm and relaxed for a few hours in our RV.
-At 8:00pm, we attended a Star Party at the McDonald Observatory, located just 13 miles from the State Park's entrance.
+After the long hike back to the trailhead, we ate energy bars and potato chips for a snack (more poor meal planning) and then traveled back to Van Horn for more substantial food.
+We gassed up and ate burgers in Van Horn before returning to Davis Mountains state park.
+We arrived around 5 pm and relaxed for a few hours in our RV.
+At 8:00 pm, we attended a Star Party at the McDonald Observatory, just 13 miles from the State Park's entrance.

-Wednesday morning, we ate breakfast at the Fort Davis Drug Store and Hotel, before heading south on highway 17 to Marfa.
+Wednesday morning, we ate breakfast at the Fort Davis Drug Store and Hotel before heading south on Highway 17 to Marfa.
 The wind had picked up since the previous day.
 Thick dust was blowing horizontally across the road.
-I was happy to not be pulling our new trailer!
+I was happy not to be pulling our new trailer!
 We drove around site-seeing the dusty streets of Marfa for about an hour before having lunch at the Waterstop Restaurant.
-Afterwards, we stopped at the Hotel Paisano for a craft brew, and browsed the hotel's gift shop for about 30 minutes, before heading back to Davis Mountains State Park.
+Afterward, we stopped at the Hotel Paisano for a craft brew and browsed the hotel's gift shop for about 30 minutes before driving back to Davis Mountains State Park.

-On the road back to Fort Davis, we came upon the aftermath of a tragic vehicle accident.
+On the road back to Fort Davis state park, flashing lights appeared in the distance.
+No, these were not the Marfa lights.
 Several Police vehicles, a Fire truck, and an Ambulance were on the scene.
 A truck pulling an extra-wide mobile home had collided with an oncoming jeep.
 The jeep hit the front driver-side corner of the mobile home and appeared to have gone under the trailer for 20 or so feet.
 The jeep was barely recognizable.
 I'm sure the gusty winds played a role.
-Scary...

-Once back at Davis Mountains, we made our way back to the blinds for some afternoon birding.
-There were about a half-dozen birders already at the blinds trying to get a glimpse of that rare bird.
-I enjoy talking to birders at State Parks.
+Once back at Davis Mountains state park, we went to the Blinds for some afternoon birding.
+A half-dozen birders were already at the blinds trying to spot that rare bird.
+We enjoy talking to birders at State Parks.
 On the weekdays, they are mostly retired folks.
 I love to hear about their travels - where they've been and where they plan to go.
-These seasoned birders aren't hard to spot, they usually wear binocular harnesses and carry expensive camera equipment.
-While chatting with the birders, we saw all of the usual birds, White Wings, House Finches and a variety of Sparrows, but we also saw a Scott's Oriole, a Audubon Warbler, a Lazuli Bunting (first one we had ever seen), and it was our good fortune to witness the park's first official seasonal siting of a Black-Headed Grosbeak!
+These seasoned birders are easy to spot.
+They usually wear binocular harnesses and carry expensive camera equipment.
+While chatting with the birders, we saw all the common birds, White Wings, House Finches, and several species of sparrows.
+But we also saw a Scott's Oriole, an Audubon Warbler, and a Lazuli Bunting (the first one we had ever seen), and it was our good fortune to witness the park's first official seasonal siting of a Black-Headed Grosbeak!

-That evening, we prepared all of our gear for an early dawn departure.
-We wanted to try to avoid the high winds we had witnessed just north of Marfa.
+That evening, we prepared all our gear for an early morning departure.
+We wanted to avoid the high winds we had witnessed just north of Marfa.
 The forecast called for more of the same.

-Thursday morning we were up and out of the park before the sun cleared the horizon.
-The 60 mile stretch of highway 17 to Balmorhea was a magnificent drive through a narrow canyon between the igneous rock ridges of the Davis Mountains.
+At dawn, we were up and driving out of the park before the sun cleared the horizon.
+The 60-mile stretch of Highway 17 to Balmorhea was a magnificent drive through a narrow canyon between the igneous rock ridges of the Davis Mountains.
 The plant life in the canyon was green and lush - quite a contrast from the flat, dusty, scorched desert between Fort Davis and Marfa.
 In Balmorhea, we merged onto I-10 East back to Junction.
 We passed Fort Stockton and stopped at Ozona for gas.
-The winds were gusty along the way, but it wasn't anything unusual.
-There are several areas along the stretch of I-10, between Sonora and Junction, that have permanent signs in the ground that read, Gusty Wind Area.
+The winds were gusty but not unusual.
+There are areas along the stretch of I-10, between Sonora and Junction, with permanent signs in the ground that read: Gusty Wind Area.

-We made excellent time driving down I-10 east, with a mostly west-blowing tail wind, and arrived back at South Llano River State Park at noon.
+We made good time driving down I-10 East, with a west-blowing tailwind, and arrived at South Llano River State Park at noon.
 We backed into campsite 45 and left the trailer attached to the truck.
-We knew we would be leaving early on Friday and there was no point in disconnecting, especially since the slope of our campsite made the truck-attached-to-the-trailer combo perfectly level.
+We knew we would be getting on the road early on Friday, and there was no point in disconnecting, especially since the slope of our campsite made the truck-attached-to-the-trailer combo perfectly level.

-After we plugged in the power and extended the slide, we grabbed our birding gear and went for a hike down the Interpretive Trail through the turkey roost area.
+After we plugged into the power pole and extended the slide, we grabbed our birding gear and went for a hike down the Interpretive Trail through the turkey roost area.
 We saw several birds along the way, including an Ash-throated Flycatcher, a Vermilion Flycatcher, and a herd of spotted deer in the distance.
-On the way back to camp, we stopped by the Juniper blind.
-We saw all of the usual bird suspects, plus a Catbird that was missing his tail, and a Spotted Towhee (in the same spot, at the same blind, as we had seen it in previous years).
-We headed back to camp, after a long day, and had dinner of grilled burgers on whole wheat buns.
+On the way back to camp, we stopped by the Juniper Blind.
+We saw all the usual bird suspects, a Catbird (missing his tail) and a Spotted Towhee (in the same spot, at the same blind, as we had seen it in previous years).
+We headed back to camp after a long day and had dinner of grilled burgers on whole wheat buns.

 We woke Friday morning to the sound of hundreds of different kinds of birds singing at once.
-We knew we needed to get on the road, but decided to take the time to pay one last visit to the Acorn blind.
+We knew we needed to get on the road, but we decided to pay one last visit to the Acorn Blind.
 When we arrived, the park staff was in the process of refilling the suet and seed feeders.
-There were already a couple of birders in the blind.
+Two birders were already there, eagerly waiting for the volunteers to finish their work.
 "I'm not scaring away any birds," said the birdseed lady.
 "They are used to me coming in twice a day with food."
-Yeah right, just feed the birds and get out, I thought.
-She was right though.
-When she left, the birds quickly came back.
-Within five minutes, an Indigo Bunting appeared, followed by a Painted Bunting soon after.
-We enjoyed the birds for about an hour, then as we were preparing to leave the Acorn blind, a female Blue Grosbeak dropped in.
-We waited for about 15 more minutes for the male to appear, but he eluded us this time.
-No doubt he landed as soon as we left the blind.

-It was a great week of hiking, caving, birding, and testing out our new travel trailer.
-We look forward to our next adventure to west Texas.
+It was a great week of hiking, caving, birding, and breaking in our new travel trailer.
+We look forward to our next adventure to West Texas.